butames/tidytuesday/2024/20240116wk03/README.md

   - Saved as *pollingstations21012024.png*

 - The second chart I created is a proportional symbol map of the polling locations in California during the November 03, 2020 elections.

+## NOTES ON MAPPING

+**C**oordinate **R**eference **S**ystem (i.e., CRS).
+In layman's term, map projections try to transform the earth from its spherical shape (3D) to a planar shape (2D).
+A coordinate reference system (CRS) then defines how the two-dimensional, projected map in your GIS relates to real places on the earth.
+The .prj file normally contains the CRS for a shapefile.
+After doing some Google, I found that, projecting the polygon to **WGS84** works, especially when using the sf package.
+It is described as being more striaight forward than the {rgdal} package[^1].

 ## REFERENCES